State visit by Xi Jinping to the United States: September 25: Meeting US President Barack Obama and State Dinner

 On September 25, Xi Jinping arrived at the White House.
 President Barack Obama welcomed Xi's visit.
-After the welcoming ceremony, Xi and Obama held their discussion in the White House.
-During this discussion, they mentioned peacekeeping, nuclear security, health, environment, cybersecurity, law enforcement and counterterrorism.
+After the welcoming ceremony, both men discussed a range of issues related to peacekeeping, nuclear security, health, environment, cybersecurity, law enforcement and counterterrorism.
 Xi said that China would develop a "national carbon emissions trading market" in 2017, as a part of climate change statement.
 Later they held a news conference at Rose Garden.
 Obama and Xi reached a "common understanding" that neither the United States nor China should engage in state-sponsored cyberintrusions, and they would together seek the rules for appropriate conduct in cyberspace.

 In the evening, Obama held a state dinner for Xi Jinping.
 It was Obama's second state dinner for a Chinese President.
 The White House invited Anita Lo, an Asian-American chef, to serve as a guest chef and to design the menu with Chinese elements.
-This state dinner's guests included US technology executives Mark Zuckerberg, Tim Cook and Larry Ellison, as well as former Secretary of State Madeleine Albright.
-Obama said that China and the US together are "stronger when we accept the diversity of the views and the contributions and uphold the rights of all our people".
+This state dinner's guests included Mark Zuckerberg, Tim Cook and Larry Ellison, as well as former Secretary of State Madeleine Albright.
+Obama said “Just as you say in China that a sea accepts a hundred rivers, our countries together are stronger when we accept the diversity of the views and the contributions and uphold the rights of all our people.”
+Xi responded by calling for a new chapter in relations between the two nations.

 September 26: UN Sustainable Development Summit in New York

 On September 26, Xi Jinping flew to New York City and attended the UN Sustainable Development Summit at the Headquarters of the United Nations.
-In his speech, he foresaw that "the world would seek an equitable, open, comprehensive and innovation-driven development path in an effort to achieve common development of all countries after 2015".
-He also announced the establishment of a South–South cooperation assistance fund.
-China will contribute US$2 billion to the fund to encourage developing countries to undertake the post-2015 development agenda.
-In addition, Xi has floated many important initiatives, such as the BRICS Development Bank, the Asian Infrastructure Investment Bank, and the Silk Road Fund.
+In his speech, he said "the world would seek an equitable, open, comprehensive and innovation-driven development path in an effort to achieve common development of all countries after 2015".
+He announced the establishment of a South–South cooperation assistance fund where China would contribute US$2 billion to encourage developing countries to undertake the post-2015 development agenda.
+In addition, Xi floated major initiatives such as the BRICS Development Bank, the Asian Infrastructure Investment Bank, and the Silk Road Fund.